 Men drew blades.
 Vasher stepped up to them.
 Then moved.

 Nightblood, still sheathed, took one man in the chest, and Vivenna heard bones snap.
 Another man attacked, and Vasher spun, whipping out a hand.
-The tassels on his sleeve snapped forward, wrapping around the blade of the sword, catching it.
+The tassels on his sleeve moved on their own, wrapping around the blade of the sword, catching it.
 Vasher’s momentum ripped the blade free, and he tossed it aside, the tassels releasing it.

 The sword hit the dirt of the cellar floor, and Vasher’s hand snapped up, grabbing the thief by he face.
 The tassels wrapped like foot-long, too-limber fingers around the man’s head, latching on like a squid’s tentacles.

-He slammed then man down into the ground, kneeling to give momentum, even as he rammed the sheathed Nightblood into another man’s legs, dropping him.
+Vasher slammed then man down into the ground--kneeling to give momentum--even as he rammed the sheathed Nightblood into another man’s legs, dropping him.
 A third tried to cut Vasher from behind, and Vivenna cried a warning.
-His cloak, however, suddenly whipped out--moving on its own--and grabbed the surprised man by the arms.
+Vasher’s cloak, however, suddenly whipped out--moving on its own--and grabbed the surprised man by the arms.

 Vasher turned, anger in his face, and swung Nightblood around toward the captured man.
 Vivenna cringed at the sound of the cracking bones and screaming, and she turned away from the fight.
 With shaking fingers, she tried to open the cage.